Get The Toolkit

 In the UK we do not have a separate election for Prime Minister.
 Instead we vote for candidates in our own area - constituency - and party with the most MPs then gets to form the government, and the leader of this party becomes Prime Minister.
 However, if the candidate in your constituency is also the leader of a political party, you can vote for them to be your MP.
 If their party wins the election and they become Prime Minister, they will also be your local MP.

-Why should the 2017 general election matter?
+Why do general elections matter?

 General elections are important, and give you a chance to influence the policies and laws that you, your family and friends, and all the other people around you have to live by.
 Your vote is a chance to elect a member of parliament whose job it is to best represent you, your views and your constituency in parliament.